 Canada RIT Payments Dates

-Depending on the simplicity of your return, how you file, and when you complete the return, the receipt date will differ.
 First, the government must confirm the return.
 Then it must process it through your account.
-This can take up to eight weeks, but you can track the status on your CRA My Account Portal.
-The reassessment process can result in an unforeseen refund, for which you will receive a notice informing you of a refund.
+This can take up to eight weeks or 16 weeks if you live outside of Canada, but you can track the status on your CRA My Account Portal.

 Other Government Deposits